-Mariah is a Social Impact Fellow at the Center for High Impact Philanthropy.
-She currently manages the delivery and development of education programs, along with supporting strategic partnership work.
+Mariah was a Social Impact Fellow at the Center for High Impact Philanthropy.
+She managed the delivery and development of education programs, along with supporting strategic partnership work.

 In her free time, Mariah volunteers as a steering committee member for the Philadelphia chapter of Emerging Practitioners in Philanthropy (EPIP) and serves as a mentor for middle schoolers through Spark.
 She holds a Master of Science degree in Nonprofit Leadership from the University of Pennsylvania and a BA in History from Haverford College.